makeabilitylab/physcomp/electronics/leds.md

 ### Breakdown voltage

 Ideally, diodes would block any current flowing in the *reverse* direction; however, if a large enough "reverse" voltage is applied (*e.g.,* -50V to -100V), then the "trap door" is overpowered and current will begin flowing in the reverse direction (again, just like a closed switch).
 This is called the "breakdown voltage" or "peek inverse voltage" rating in a diode's datasheet.

 How would you get a "reverse voltage"?
 Well, the easiest way would be to hook up your voltage source backwards.
 Generally, for our purposes, you need not worry about this.
 See [more here](https://learn.sparkfun.com/tutorials/diodes/all#real-diode-characteristics).

+This is why we use the term "forward voltage" and "forward current" to distinguish against the breakdown case (with "reverse voltage" and "reverse current").

 <!-- See also using a protection diode for a motor to prevent reverse current from voltage spike: https://learn.adafruit.com/adafruit-arduino-lesson-13-dc-motors/transistors?view=all -->

 ### Analyzing a diode in a circuit

 Let's analyze a [1N4001 general-purpose diode](https://www.mouser.com/datasheet/2/149/1N4001-81693.pdf) in a simple circuit with a 9V battery and a 100Ω resistor.
 The key here is to recognize that once our supplied voltage exceeds the "on" voltage of our diode $$V_f$$, that we can model the diode as a wire.
-Though it's an imperfect simplification, it's sufficient for our purposes.
+Though imperfect, it's a reasonable simplification for our purposes.

 So, let's solve for current $$I$$ in the following circuit.

 ![](assets/images/ResistorDiodeCircuit_SolveForCurrentI_ByJonFroehlich.png)
 **Figure.**  In this simple circuit, we have a 9V battery, a 100Ω resistor, and a 1N4001 diode.
 How can we solve for current $$I$$?
 Image made in [Fritzing](http://fritzing.org/) and PowerPoint.